-Mr. Lowenthal has performed in a large number of chamber music festivals and collaborated in concerts with violinist Itzhak Perlman, cellist Nathaniel Rosen, and pianists Ronit Amir, Ursula Oppens, and Carmel Lowenthal.
+Mr. Lowenthal has performed in a large number of chamber music festivals and collaborated in concerts with violinist Itzhak Perlman, cellist Nathaniel Rosen, and pianists Ronit Amir, Ursula Oppens, Carmel Lowenthal, Vassily Primakov and Michael Brown.

 He has served on the juries of the Cliburn, Tschaikowsky, Rubinstein, Cleveland, and Leeds piano competitions, to name a few.
 As a teacher at the Juilliard School since 1991, he has been mentor to many of the most internationally prominent of young pianists.
 He regularly gives classes and performances at the festivals of Perugia, Amalfi, Eulzen, Beijing, and Piano Fest in the Hamptons.

 The year 2018 will mark his 49th summer at the Music Academy of the West.